 We continue to submit proposals for capital market transactions for private as well as state-owned companies.
 The last few months of 2010 have been very busy and the balance of the year looks good.
 We have also seen significant activity in other practice areas such as project finance, acquisition finance and cross-border M&A in recent months.

-Rajiv Gupta, Partner, Latham & Watkins (Singapore)
+Rajiv Gupta, Partner, Latham & Watkins (Singapore) (pic right)

 Capital Market Trends

 There have been several noticeable trends over the past five years.
 First, the size of offerings by Indian issuers has been growing and there are more and more large size global offerings reflecting the maturing and increasing depth of the Indian capital markets.
 Second, India has become a destination and region in its own right for raising capital – previously companies could not raise more than a few hundred million, but now we have capital issues like Reliance Power, in excess of Rs.
 13,200 crore ($ 3 billion).
 While the ADR/GDR markets remain attractive, fewer companies are using that route as Indian markets have become strong and have the appetite for large transactions.
 Third, Indian capital markets now attract companies across sectors, rather than in any single sector.
 For example, Power, Steel, Pharma, Education, Real Estate etc.

 One must also credit SEBI, which has, through gradual reforms, made India an attractive financial platform.
 There are now various systematic capital raising opportunities like QIPs etc. that have benefited the Indian companies.
 Convergence to IFRS should align the Indian accounting rules with those in international markets and make it even easier for Indian companies to make global offerings.